spacetelescope/jwst/docs/jwst/master_background/description.rst

 As noted above, the background members can be exposures of dedicated background targets or can be a collection of exposures of a point-like source observed in a nod pattern.

-For the case of dedicated background target exposures, the spectrum contained in the "SURF_BRIGHT" column of the background :ref:`x1d <x1d>` products will be used for creating the master background spectrum.
-For the case of nodded exposures, the spectrum contained in the "BACKGROUND" column of the :ref:`x1d <x1d>` products will be used.
-The data in both columns are in units of surface brightness, which is appropriate for eventually computing the 2-D background signal.

-When all the input background spectra have been collected, they are combined using the :ref:`combine_1d <combine_1d_step>` step to produce the 1-D master background spectrum.
+When all of the input background spectra have been collected, they are combined using the :ref:`combine_1d <combine_1d_step>` step to produce the 1-D master background spectrum.
 See the :ref:`combine_1d <combine_1d_step>` step for more details on the processes used to create the combined spectrum.